 A wife’s connection with her husband is directly related to how well he is leading.
 If we are harsh, tyrannical, and unforgiving, then our home will lack peace and will produce bitterness.
 But if we envelop our home with laughter, lightheartedness and servant leadership, then our home will be filled with joy.
 We want our wives to crave the time when we’re both home, not be happy that one of us is gone.

 Ultimately, being a provider as a Christian husband means many things.
 While this list is a great start, it’s by no means exhaustive.
 We should strive to be a servant leader in everything we do, putting out wife’s needs above our own.
 She is more important than our career, our kids, ourselves, our family of origin, and anything and everything else.
 God calls us to put her second only to our relationship with Him.
 That’s pretty big, and not somewhere we want to drop the ball.

 Want more on what the bible says about biblical roles?
-If so, join us in Radiant Marriage Academy, a 12-month course designed to help you set your marriage on a solid biblical foundation.
+If so, join us in Radiant Marriage Academy, a 16-lesson experience designed to help you set your marriage on a solid biblical foundation.

 What areas stood out to you?
 Husbands: Are there areas you struggle to provide for your wife?
 Wives: What areas does your husband shine as a provider?
 Share with us in the comments below–we’d love to hear from you!